 Under the BCIIP Act, action in relation to building work is not industrial action if:

-- the action by an employer is authorised or agreed to, in advance and in writing, by or on behalf of its employees; or
+- the action by an employer is authorised or agreed to, in advance and in writing, by or on behalf of its employees

-- the action by an employee is based on a reasonable concern of the employee about an imminent risk to his or her health or safety, and the employee has not unreasonably failed to comply with a direction to perform other available work, whether at the same or another workplace, that was safe and appropriate to perform.
+- the action by an employee is based on a reasonable concern of the employee about an imminent risk to their health or safety, and the employee has not unreasonably failed to comply with a direction to perform other available work, whether at the same or another workplace, that was safe and appropriate to perform.

 Pay during industrial action